-- Service programs are being planned to ensure there are no gathering of more than four people in public spaces—where necessary, service time will be staggered to minimise contact and ensure social distancing.
+- Service programs are being planned to ensure there are no gathering of more than fifty people in public spaces—where necessary, service time will be staggered to minimise contact and ensure social distancing.

 - If programs require use of an elevator for access, the number of passengers should be reduced to one at a time where possible.

 - Do not attend a service program if you: